Day 2: Finding your North Star

 What is your industry?

-Knowing the industry you operate in and your business model will inform you on the type of metrics you should keep track of.
+Understanding your industry and how your business model fits inside it will inform which metrics you should keep track of.
 Think about your customer journey and what potential KPIs you could keep an eye on.

-Subscription and software as a service businesses for example, need to know how much each customer is worth, what’s their recurring revenue every month and the percentage of customers who cancel.
-And if they offer a free trial, what the percentage of users that converts into paid accounts is.
+Subscription and SaaS businesses, for example, need to know how much each customer is worth, their recurring revenue every month and the percentage of customers who cancel.
+And if they offer a free trial, what percentage of users convert into paying customers.

-Ecommerce companies need to look at the value of an average order, at the amount of people who add to cart without buying and at how much they spend on ads vs how many customers it gets them etc.
+Ecommerce companies need to look at the value of an average order, the amount of people who “add to cart” without buying, and cost of acquiring new customers (via ads, etc.).

 What are your business goals at this stage?

-Once you know what you need to focus on in your industry and at your stage, it’s time to think about your business goals.
+Once you understand what you need to focus on in your industry, think about your business’s maturity and goals.
 These are very subjective and depend on your trajectory/ambition.